 Feedback is only effective if the team member receives it well.
 If it’s delivered poorly, you risk breaking your international team member’s trust, so you should reduce cultural misunderstandings before sharing any criticism.
 In doing so, you will gain the trust of team members, and they will feel respected, accepted and psychologically safe.

-Have you experienced a change in the team member’s dynamics after giving negative feedback?
+Have you experienced a change in the team member's dynamics after giving negative feedback?
 Or, if you received constructive feedback, how did you respond?
-Let me know in the comments.
+Let us know in the comments.